TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-mars-unabletoreregistertovault.md

                       "value": "Try register using latest vault credential file", "text": "Try register using latest vault credential file" },{
-                      "value": "Downloaded vault credential is not more than 48 hours older", "text": "Downloaded vault credential is not more than 48 hours older" },{
+                      "value": "Tried registering with a vault credentials downloaded within 48hrs", "text": "Tried registering with a vault credentials downloaded within 48hrs" },{
-                      "value": "Firewall settings on the machine/proxy are configured to allow the required URLs", "text": "Firewall settings on the machine/proxy are configured to allow the required URLs" },{
+                      "value": "Firewall settings on the machine/proxy are configured to allow required URLs", "text": "Firewall settings on the machine/proxy are configured to allow required URLs" },{
-                      "value": "Proxy is enabled and browser settings are configured to use proxy", "text": "Proxy is enabled and browser settings are configured to use proxy" },{
+                      "value": "If proxy is enabled, then browser settings are configured to use proxy", "text": "If proxy is enabled, then browser settings are configured to use proxy" },{
                       "value": "If antivirus is running, then exclusion rules are used", "text": "If antivirus is running, then exclusion rules are used" },{
-                    "value": "Ensure machine is already not registered with another vault", "text": "Ensure machine is already not registered with another vault" },{
+                    "value": "Ensured machine is not registered with an another vault", "text": "Ensured machine is not registered with an another vault" },{
                     "value": "dont_know_answer",
                     "text": "Other, don't know or not applicable"